Frangula californica ssp. californica

 Specific References

 Breen, P. 2019.
-Rhamnus californicus.
+Rhamnus californica.
 Landscape Plants.
 Department of Horticulture, College of Agricultural Sciences, Oregon State University.

 Golden Gate National Park Conservancy.
 2020.
 Rhamnus californica (California Coffeeberry).

 McMurray, N.E.
 1990.
 Frangula californica.
 Fire Effects Information System.
-U.S. Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.
+United States Department of Agriculture, Forest Service, Rocky Mountain Research Station, Fire Sciences Laboratory.

 Ritter, M. 2018.
 California Plants: A Guide to Our Iconic Flora.
 Pacific Street Publishing, San Luis Obispo, California.

 Tutka, M. 2016.
-Plant Guide: California Coffeeberry (Frangula californica (Eschsch.)
-A Gray).
-U.S. Department of Agriculture, Natural Resources Conservation Service.
-Plant Materials Center, Lockeford, California.
+California coffeeberry Frangula californica (Eschsch.)
+A Gray.
+Plant Guide.
+United States Department of Agriculture, Natural Resources Conservation Service, Plant Materials Center, Lockeford, California.